Seeing

 We can help you to find other supports in the community and how to access them.

-The victim centred advocacy project helps people with a learning disability or autism, over 16, living in Falkirk, who are affected by crime.
+The victim centred advocacy project helps learning disabled or autistic people, over 16, living in Falkirk, who are affected by crime.

 We’ll help you to take back control over your life and feel like you have more say in it.
 Often people feel like they don’t have any control over things once they’ve been a victim or witness of crime.